 The Mistborn series is a popular epic fantasy series written by American author Brandon Sanderson.
-The series comprises two sets of books, the original trilogy and a second series that takes place 300 years later.
-And it’s not the end because there are still two more sets planned that the author will be releasing in the future.
+The series comprises two sets of books: the original trilogy and a second series that takes place 300 years later.
+And it’s not the end because the author plans to release two more sets in the future.

 The series takes place in a world where magic is real and follows the story of a group of people who can use metals to gain special abilities.

-However, certain special individuals can burn all the allomantic metals, and these allomancers are known as “Mistborn.”
-However they are a rare breed, but they are extremely powerful.
+However, certain exceptional individuals can burn all the allomantic metals, and these allomancers are known as “Mistborn.”
+Although they are a rare breed, they are extremely powerful.

-The Mistborn series is divided into two eras, with a novella set in between them.
-There is also a planned third era and a fourth era that will be released in the near future.
+The Mistborn series is divided into two eras, with a novella set between them.
+The author has announced that there will be a third and a fourth era, too, and he’s already started working on the Era 3 books.
+If possible, another trilogy will be squeezed between these two eras!

 The first era of the Mistborn series consists of a trilogy of books, along with a novella, which are as follows: